Paul M. Morrissey, MD

-Dr. Paul Morrissey is a board certified psychiatrist, who provides evaluation and treatment for Boston Center for Memory (BCM) patients with behavioral and psychological symptoms of memory disorders, including agitation, confusion, sleep problems, depression, anxiety, bipolar disorder, schizophrenia, and co-occurring substance use disorders.
+Dr. Paul Morrissey is a board certified psychiatrist, who provides evaluation and treatment for Boston Center for Memory (BCM) patients with behavioral and psychiatric symptoms of dementia.
 He has special interest in the science of resilience, person-centered care, the recovery model, and assisting patients in recognizing, building, and using their own strengths to overcome challenges and achieve goals.

 After graduating from Boston University with a bachelor’s degree, he earned his medical degree from Jefferson Medical College in Philadelphia, graduating summa cum laude.
 He was an intern in the Harvard Affiliated Emergency Medical Residency Program, at the Massachusetts General Hospital, Brigham and Women’s Hospital, and Boston Children’s’ Hospital.
 He completed the Yale Psychiatry Residency Program, where he was a chief resident in the Clinical Neurosciences Division of the National Center for Posttraumatic Stress Disorder (PTSD), and he was involved in PTSD research.